-It is my pleasure to present the 2021 City of Saskatoon Municipal Manual.
+I am proud to present the 111th annual City of Saskatoon Municipal Manual.

-This is the 109th version of the Municipal Manual, published annually by the City Clerk's Office since 1913 to provide an easily accessible history of the City and an overview of its administrative and political structure, along with information on other organizations playing key roles in the day to day lives of the citizens of Saskatoon.
-We hope readers will find this to be a valuable reference document, recognizing the contributions of generations of civic leaders in the past, and the dedicated team in place today working towards the collective goals of the community.
+The 2023 manual is an easily accessible history of Saskatoon, along with an overview of our administrative and political structure, and those of some of the organizations that play key roles in the lives of citizens and visitors to our city.
+Each year it is striking to see how Saskatoon has changed over the last century, but also how historical debates resurface in similar ways over time.
+The ideals of our City to be the best place to live remain the same and are reflected in the decisions and successes that are documented in this manual.
+We hope readers find this to be a valuable reference document, recognizing the contributions of generations of civic leaders in the past, and the dedicated team in place today working towards the betterment of the community.

-The information contained in the manual is current to January 31, 2021.
+The information contained in the manual is current to January 2023.